memfault/interrupt/_drafts/practical_zephyr_05_west.md

 ### Manifest imports

-The build fails since we're only adding the plain _Zephyr_ repository as a dependency.
+The build fails since we're only adding the _Zephyr_ repository as a dependency.
 This is not enough: The Zephyr repository has its own dependencies, which it lists as _projects_ in its own `west.yml` file.
-We can _import_ the required projects from Zephyr using the `import` key as follows:
+We can _recursively import_ the required projects from Zephyr using the `import` key as follows:

 `app/west.yml`

 ```yaml
 manifest:
   version: 0.8